catnotadog/catnotadog/README.md

-I make batch scripts, and shittily code c#
+I'm a somewhat competent developer, I know c#, and I know some c and c++.

 <!---
 catnotadog/catnotadog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.